KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 ### The Competition (Not Who You Might Expect)

 But what wasn't in decline?
-The site that according to Fast Company, was "the fastest growing media site of all time," was a site called [Upworthy](http://www.upworthy.com), a website with something of a mission for social justice, sharing content intended to be uplifting.
+A website called [Upworthy](http://www.upworthy.com).

 This is the Google Trends graph for the phrase ["Upworthy" worldwide](http://www.google.com/trends/explore#q=upworthy), beginning when Upworthy was founded in 2012, until January 2015: <br>
 ![](images/google-trends-upworthy-worldwide.png)

+According to Fast Company, Upworthy was "the fastest growing media site of all time."

-When Facebook, Upworthy's main source of traffic, changed its algorithms, Upworthy's traffic dramatically fell.
+It was only when Facebook, Upworthy's main source of traffic, changed its algorithms, that Upworthy's traffic dramatically fell.

+a website with something of a mission for social justice, sharing content intended to be uplifting.

 Though Upworthy is not affiliated with a church, and has probably not set out to compete with churches, some of Upworthy's content is the type of content that would be of interest to church-goers.